Structure of Glucose and Fructose - Properties, Types, Steps with FAQs

 527.1±50.0 °C at 760 mmHg

-Glucose and fructose formula
+Glucose and Fructose Formula

-Chemical formula or structural formula of glucose is C6H12O6.The chemical formula or structural formula of fructose is also C6H12O6.
+The chemical formula or structural formula of glucose is C6H12O6.
+The chemical formula or structural formula of fructose is also C6H12O6.
 Though glucose and fructose have similar chemical formulas, they differ from each other structurally and stereochemically.
 And causes differences in molecules despite of sharing the same atoms in the same proportion.
-Better to say, they are isomers to each other or isomeric monosaccharides.
+Better to say, they are isomers of each other or isomeric monosaccharides.

-D-glucose basically means dextrorotatory (meaning that as an optical isomer when placed inside a polarimeter; that rotates the plane of polarized light to the right and also an origin for the D designation) glucose.
+D-glucose basically means dextrorotatory (meaning that as an optical isomer, when placed inside a polarimeter, that rotates the plane of polarized light to the right and also an origin for the D designation) glucose.
 This is often termed as dextrose. it is one of the stereoisomers of glucose and is the one that is biologically active.
 It occurs in plants as a major product of photosynthesis.
 In animals and fungi, it is the result of the breakdown of glycogen via glycolysis.

 Structure of Glucose

-Structure of glucose and fructose
+Structure of Glucose and Fructose

 D and L glucose